Joao-ar11/freecodecamp_python_projects/README.md

 # freecodecamp_scwp_af
- First Project in Scientific Computing with Python in FreeCodeCamp
+ First Project in Scientific Computing with Python in FreeCodeCamp.
+Also my first repository, yay!